 2. Rental car: Best for getting around a large portion of the Niseko Area

-There are many rental car companies around New Chitose Airport, and it’s recommended to make a reservation beforehand for a smoother departure.
+For those traveling with young children or wanting to explore beyond Niseko, renting a car is a convenient option.
+There are many rental car companies around New Chitose Airport, so it's recommended to book in advance for a smoother trip.

 ・Estimated time required: About 2 hours and 10 minutes (From New Chitose Airport, take National Highway 36, Prefectural Highway 16, National Highway 276, or the Mifune Pass)